anandijain/living_in_log_time/README.md

 date of header is the day, not when the E(X) was written

+## GLOBAL TODOS:
+  - try anode and node autoencoder to reduce dimensionality for anode classifier for lsst

+example:

 ### 7 19 19
   - E(X) =  \
 	1.  get anode working on mnist w my own code